Skip to main content

 • Watch for signs of Minor Abuse (outlined in Appendix B) and promptly report suspected instances of Minor Abuse, or violations of this policy or law, as provided in Section 4.2 above.

-7. Managing University Programs for Protection of Minors
+7. Managing Youth-Serving University Programs for Protection of Minors

-The University Program organizer, director, dean, or department chair must register all on-going or one-time University Programs with the Office of Institutional Compliance and Ethics.
-All University Programs must be registered at least fourteen (14) days before the event.
-The Office of Institutional Compliance and Ethics will keep a record of these University Programs.
+The Youth-Serving University Program organizer, director, dean, or department chair must register all on-going or one-time Youth-Serving University Programs with the Office of Institutional Compliance and Ethics.
+All Youth-Serving University Programs should be registered at least thirty (30) calendar days before the event to allow sufficient time for review of any required compliance responsibilities.
+The Office of Institutional Compliance and Ethics will keep a record of these Youth-Serving University Programs.

 7.2 Hiring